flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 to the `stable` Flathub repo or `beta` branch refs to the `beta` Flathub repo.

-The branch is set during the build process by Flatpak-builder using `--default-branch=BRANCH` or the `branch` or `default-branch` property in the manifest.
-Please see [Flatpak-builder documentation](https://docs.flatpak.org/en/latest/flatpak-builder-command-reference.html) for more details.
+The branch is set during the build process by Flatpak Builder using `--default-branch=BRANCH` or the `branch` or `default-branch` property in the manifest.
+Please see [Flatpak Builder documentation](https://docs.flatpak.org/en/latest/flatpak-builder-command-reference.html) for more details.

 Apps built on Flathub must avoid setting either key in the manifest.